 This course is designed to train a person in lab skills necessary to attain a "C" wastewater lab technician license.
 Wastewater treatment processes cannot be effectively controlled unless the operator has some means to check and evaluate the quality of wastewater being treated and produced.
 By relating lab results to treatment plant operators, the system can function efficiently and safely.
-Parameters and testing procedures for: alkalinity, biochemical oxygen demand, dissolved oxygen, general lab glassware, metric system, pH, quality assurance, seeded B.O.D. tests, solids analysis, and standard solutions are the main topics discussed in lecture and demonstration.
+Parameters and testing procedures for: alkalinity, biochemical oxygen demand, quality assurance, seeded B.O.D. tests, solids analysis, and standard solutions are the main topics discussed in lecture and demonstration.